pritamnikam/rag-langchain-architecture/README.md

 - Demonstrates retrieval: Given a query, finds and displays the most similar document
 - Shows how to use both local and API-powered embeddings for RAG
 - Demonstrates modern RAG workflow with LangChain and ChromaDB
+- Shows how to build and format a RAG prompt for LLMs using LangChain

 ## Example Output
 ### TF-IDF Example